LCOGT/banzai/docs/banzai/index.rst

 Header Sanity
 =============
-The header sanity checker first checks if any principal FITS header keywords are either missing or set to 'N/A'.
+The header sanity test first checks if any principal FITS header keywords are either missing or set to ``'N/A'``.
 The following keywords are checked:
 ``RA``, ``DEC``, ``CAT-RA``, ``CAT-DEC``,
 ``OFST-RA``, ``OFST-DEC``, ``TPT-RA``,
 ``TPT-DEC``, ``PM-RA``, ``PM-DEC``,
 ``CRVAL1``, ``CRVAL2``, ``CRPIX1``,
-``CRPIX2``, ``EXPTIME``.
+``CRPIX2``, and ``EXPTIME``.

 This routine then verifies that the RA value (``CRVAL1``) is between 0 and 360 and that the declination value (``CRVAL2``) is between -90 and 90.

 Finally, the header checker ensures that exposure time value (``EXPTIME``) is greater than 0.
-Note that this final check is not performed on bias frames, which can sometimes have negative exposure time values.
+Note that this final test is not performed on bias frames, which can sometimes have negative exposure time values.